Alexander Ovechkin

 Alexander Ovechkin is married to Anastasia Shubskaya

 The celebration took place in July 2017.
-On August 18, their son Sergey was born, the first child for both Ovi and Shubskaya.
+Their first child, son Sergey, was born on August 18.
 On May 27, 2020, the family welcomed another son, Ilya.

 Alexander Ovechkin and Anastasia Shubskaya with two boys and a black dog pose by the New Year tree, parents are dressed festively